VarianAPIs/VarianAPIs.github.io/index.md

 ---
 ---
 # Welcome
-Please be patient while we build out our content.
-For now you can explore our repos here: [https://github.com/VarianAPIs](https://github.com/VarianAPIs)
+Please check back as we will be building out our content in the upcoming months.
+For now you can explore our code samples here: [https://github.com/VarianAPIs/samples](https://github.com/VarianAPIs/samples)

 ## What's New
 **04/04/2018** We've moved from CodePlex to GitHub, stay tuned! ([CodePlex Archive](https://archive.codeplex.com/?p=variandeveloper))